codefresh-io/docs.codefresh.io/_docs/runtime/monitor-manage-runtimes.md

 %}

 {:start="4"}
-1. If you already have the latest version of the CSDP CLI, in the Uninstall Codefresh Runtime panel, copy the uninstall command.
+1. If you already have the latest version of the Codefresh CLI, in the Uninstall Codefresh Runtime panel, copy the uninstall command.

   {% include
 	image.html